 The Massachusetts State Board of Higher Education charters degrees at the BAC and has approved the College to offer the undergraduate and graduate (master) degrees in Architecture, Interior Architecture (formerly Interior Design), Landscape Architecture and Design Studies.
 The BAC is accredited by the New England Association of Schools and Colleges (NEASC).
 The B. Arch program has been accredited by the National Architectural Accrediting Board (NAAB) since 1971.
-The M. Arch program has been accredited by the Board (NAAB) since 2002.
-In 2012, the NAAB awarded the BAC's professional architecture degrees the full term of six years of accreditation.
+The M. Arch program has been accredited by NAAB since 2002.
 The BIA and MIA have been accredited by the Council for Interior Design Accreditation (CIDA) since 1997.
-In 2013, the BLA program received the full term of six years of accreditation, and in 2016 the MLA program received the full term of six years of accreditation by the Landscape Architecture Accreditation Board (LAAB).
+In 2013, the BLA program received the full term of six years of accreditation, and in 2016, the MLA program received the full term of six years of accreditation by the Landscape Architecture Accreditation Board (LAAB).

-Members of the BAC Faculty
+The BAC Faculty

-The development of students, as they take on the tasks of becoming knowledgeable in any given field, resides at the center of the educational endeavor.
 At The Boston Architectural College, students' development focuses on learning to become professionals in the design fields.
 The people who most closely facilitate this developmental process are the faculty and - at the most fundamental level - their work is to mentor, advise, and teach students, and to enhance the design fields, and themselves, through research, scholarship, and practice.
 The faculty role represents the relationship between the institution and its purpose.
 The meaning of the work of the faculty is established through fulfilling the educational needs of the students who come to this particular setting because of the learning it offers them.

-Adjunct Instructors and Members of the Faculty are professionals who, having been educated in the design professions, many at the BAC, are most interested in fostering the development of a new generation of design professionals.
+Adjunct Instructors and members of the Faculty are professionals who, having been educated in the design professions, many at the BAC, are most interested in fostering the development of a new generation of design professionals.
 This tradition has served the institution since the 1880s when it was founded to serve working aspiring designers in need of an affordable degree.

-The BAC has continued to offer an accessible education to aspiring designers who, even in the current millennium, do not find it possible to pursue their dreams in a traditional school.
-Because of its capacity to deliver excellent instruction to a wide population of students, the institution enjoys a widely diverse population of students and serves to diversify the spatial design fields in ways that other institutions do not.
+The BAC offers an education to aspiring designers who, do not find it possible to pursue their dreams in a traditional school.
+Because of its capacity to deliver excellent instruction to a wide population of students, the institution enjoys a diverse population of students and serves to diversify the spatial design fields in ways that other institutions do not.
 BAC instructors and faculty members are particularly dedicated to the development of their students' abilities, and they serve with enthusiasm, passion, talent, commitment, and great thoughtfulness.